SpongePowered/SpongeDocs/source/plugin/data/index.rst

 Where other approaches define the available data using interfaces and inheritance (like a ``LivingEntity`` interface providing getter and setter functions for current and maximum health), in Sponge every entity, block etc. is completely oblivious to what data it holds.
 While this may appear less straightforward than direct accessor methods, it is foremost far more extensible.
-And thanks to the addition of ``Key``\ s, simply accessing specific values is no less straightforward.
+And thanks to the addition of :javadoc:`Key`\ s, simply accessing specific values is no less straightforward.

 .. warning::